> Our review guidelines

 5. Street Signs

 Locking your bike to a street sign can be a convenient and effective method of securing your bicycle in urban environments.
-Look for a sturdy and securely mounted street sign.

 Where possible, avoid using an oversized U-lock to lock your bike to signs, as this provides space for a thief to cut or prize open the lock.
-It’s harder to cut open a lock or get leverage when there’s very little space between the lock and the bike.

 6. Drainpipes

-Although often inadvisable, some drainpipes are sturdy enough to anchor your bike to for a brief while.
 It goes without saying we’re talking about old-fashioned metal drainpipes here made out of materials like iron or lead.
 Plastic drainpipes are a non-starter.

 7. Parking Meters

-Locking a bike to a parking meter is risky because, strictly speaking, it’s often illegal.
 In many instances, you’ll be obstructing access to the parking meter if you do so, which is one reason why it’s frowned upon.

 In some places, locking a bike to a parking meter is legal as long as certain conditions are met.
-Not impeding the movement of pedestrians or traffic is a primary concern.

 8. Bollards